Mancunians have lots of attitude and are very independent. Stay in touch with the locals

 MANCHESTER: Two hundred years ago, the people of this city were asking for the simple right to vote.
 Now they have a national museum of democracy and the locals still involved in ideas worth fighting for.
-Manchester has radicalism built in its foundation, they recognized the importance of the many, not the few – find out more on a weekend in this city.
+The Mancunians have radicalism built in its foundation, they recognized the importance of the many, not the few.
+Find out more on a weekend in Manchester

 The industrial revolution was important for Britain´s development and Manchester has always been in the country´s political development.
 The Labour Party was founded here in 1900, having ground out of the trade union movement.
 As they proudly declare: “Radical thinking is a gift to the world from Manchester”.

 Meet Locals.
 Listen to locals has always been the best way to realize a city.
 Luckily, I met Jean Bailo, a master guide and a real mancunian, which is name of the locals.
 “Mancunians will tell we have lots of attitude and very independent.
 As a city we are pretty radical, we have sense of humour and are very friendly.
 Yes, this was a dirty city, that´s how Manchester became so wealthy.
 But from the 1980s all changed and improves, now we have lots of museums, art galleries, beautiful architecture and a varied culture.
 We have a young population taking pride of the city – and entertainment which is second to none”.

 To pick up knowledge about Manchester´s history and understand its people, visit The People´s History Museum and get on a new Radical Thinking tour.
 Explore the past, present and future of protest, marking 200 years since the Peterloo Massacre; a major event in Manchester’s history.
 A museum perfectly suited to this city.
 And learn about equality, social justice and a fair world.
 Open every day and Free entry.

 Food-hall culture is back